mjpancheri/mjpancheri/README.md

 ### Hi there 👋

 My name is Marcio Pancheri from Brazil (🇧🇷).
-I've been working as Java Developer since 2000 and recently I started to study ReactJS and React Native.
+I've been working as Java Developer since 2000.
+Three years ago I started to study ReactJS and React Native and more recently, Ruby and Elixir.

 In my free time, I like to play games (Dark Souls, Doom, NFS) (🎮), to watch movies (🎞️) and series (📺), to listen to music (🎵), to ride a bike (🚵) and eventually I like to drink a beer (🍺) with my friends.